 Why Choose Our Program First?

-Long-term residential recovery programs like New Adventure Treatment Center differ from typical short-term programs you hear so much about.
+90-day residential recovery programs like New Adventure Treatment Center differ from typical short-term programs you hear so much about.
 Short-term “revolving door” programs are visited again and again by relapsed addicts, temporarily solving the addiction, but never solving the core of the problem so the addiction comes right back again.
 So, the addict has to return to rehabs, again and again, costing them, their insurance carrier, or their family tens of thousands of dollars each time.
-Every day, New Adventure Treatment Center centers enroll individuals who have previously attended one or several costly short-term rehabs, to no avail.
+Every day, New Adventure Treatment Center enrolls boys who have previously attended other costly short-term rehabs, to no avail.

 So, why is New Adventure Treatment Center different?
-It is one of few programs that dedicate a whole year to work with each boy.
-The day-to-day structure, community, and faith emphasis over such an extended period of time bring clients slowly out of drug-impacted thinking into an awareness of a purpose for their life and a new way of thinking and living.
+It is one of few programs that dedicate a longer period to work with each boy.
+The day-to-day structure, community, and faith emphasis over an extended period of time bring the boys slowly out of drug-impacted thinking into an awareness of a purpose for their life and a new way of thinking and living.
 Such a new purpose and way of living is one that has no place for abusing drugs or alcohol.
 Addiction is replaced by self-love, peace, happiness, purpose, and excitement for the future.
+We also work with your insurance:

 - NATC utilizes evidence-based intervention endorsed by SAMSHA (Substance Abuse and Mental Health Services Administration).